Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: One-step game

-This means that \textit{any} admissible strategy which saturates the capacity of the system is an equilibrium strategy. {In Figure \ref{fig:onestep_2} we show two possible strategies at saturation.
+This means that \textit{any} admissible strategy which saturates the capacity of the system is an equilibrium strategy. {In particular, these are infinitely many.} {In Figure \ref{fig:onestep_2} we show two possible strategies at saturation.
 The strategy \textbf{a} appears to be more regular with respect to $x$, while on the other hand, strategy \textbf{b} is easier to implement.
-Hereafter will set our analysis to match the latter idea. }
+Hereafter will set our analysis to match the latter idea, {which is easier to generalize to the dynamic game}. }